U.S. stocks climb as investors wait on Fed decision

 Some measure of certainty will arrive for Wall Street later Wednesday afternoon, when the central bank will release a policy statement.
 Fed Chair Jerome H. Powell will also hold a news conference regarding the central bank’s plans.

-Sentiments were also higher in overseas trading Wednesday, with European indices registering healthy gains across the board, led by France’s CAC40, which climbed 2.4 percent.
+Sentiments were also higher in overseas trading Wednesday, with European indexes registering healthy gains across the board, led by France’s CAC40, which climbed 2.4 percent.
 Asian markets also closed broadly positive, with the exception of Japan’s Nikkei 225, which declined around .4 percent.

 Oil prices continued their upward march, boosted by steady production and the ongoing threats and possible ramifications of a Russian invasion of Ukraine.
 Brent crude, the international oil benchmark, climbed more than 1.5 percent to around $88.50 per barrel.
 West Texas Intermediate, the U.S. oil benchmark, rose more than 1.5 percent to trade roughly $87 per barrel.